 Solution to Randomly Burning Cars

-For a vehicle without functional fuses and a ton of other cheap after-market installations (lights, sound systems, etc), what you explained is simply a disaster waiting to happen.
+For a vehicle without functional fuses and a ton of other cheap after-market installations (lights, sound systems, displays, etc), what you explained is simply a disaster waiting to happen.

 Keep your car as stock as possible (especially electrically); replace fuses with the same rating on units needing replacement (a fuse is the weakest point in a circuit for a reason, don’t make it the ‘strongest’), use the same gauge of wire for repairs (as recommended by the manufacturer) and importantly, only qualified folks should handle your car.